Community Parks

 The Meadowlakes Property Owners Association (the Association) owns and maintains the community parks located within the City of Meadowlakes.
 Parks maintenance is funded by part of the annual fees assessed from the property owners.
 There are four parks:

-The parks are available from dawn to dusk to serve the community.
+The parks are available from dawn to dusk to serve the community, and can be reserved for private gatherings by contacting the City Hall.
 Use of the parks is at the users’ own risk.
 The Association tries to maintain the parks in clean and safe condition, but the parks environments are frequently controlled by Mother Nature, with wet, slippery conditions and local flora and fauna.

 Importantly, the parks are part of our community in more than just name.
 The parks are physically located among our residential homes.
 So, please be considerate of the parks’ neighbors, by obeying traffic and parking rules and by courteously observing commonsense noise, music, trash, and privacy etiquette.